idaholab/moose/modules/chemical_reactions/doc/content/syntax/ChemicalComposition/index.md

 # ChemicalComposition Action System

-!alert! note title=For Thermochemica module
+!alert! note title=For Thermochimica module
-This action is designed for use with Thermochimica library.
+This action is designed for use with thermochemistry library Thermochimica.
+Check out the corresponding submudle by running `git update --init --checkout modules/chemical_reactions/contrib/thermochimica`.
 !alert-end!

 ## Description

-The `ChemicalComposition` action simplifies the initiation of varaibles for thermochemical modeling and thermodynamic material model.
-It iniitates auxilliary or regular variables based on elements varaible in GlobalParameters block.
+The `ChemicalComposition` action simplifies the initialization of variables for thermochemical modeling and thermodynamic material model.
+It initializes auxiliary based on the `elements` parameter (recomended in the  `GlobalParameters` block).
 The created variables have names of chemical elements used in the model and can be passed to other objects in the simulation.

 !syntax parameters /ChemicalComposition